marius-bodnariuc/SupportWheelOfFate/README.md

 # SupportWheelOfFate
 Random work schedule generator for 10 employees and 2 daily shifts, weekends excluded

+## Approach

+The chosen high-level strategy is to generate monthly schedules in advance, since that's normally helpful when it comes to planning and such things.

+Background jobs have been configured to take care of generating schedules for the current month - if they're not already in place, as well as for the coming month - if the current date is the 23rd or later.

+The generated schedules should, of course, be manually editable, as long as they obey the business rules, although this is not currently implemented.

+There are two approaches that have been considered, each of which is given a brief overview below.

+*NOTE that the 2nd approach isn't used - nor is it fully implemented - at this time*

+#### First Approach

+Given that we have 10 employees and 2 daily (half-)shifts, we can cover weekly schedules by having each employee work only one shift per week.

+This is probably desirable, since it minimizes the stress on the individual and maximizes diversity.

+A simple approach is to generate random permutations of employees and then zip them with the daily shifts.
+Example for one workday and two employees:

+`[John, Jane]`
+x
+`[Wed Morning, Wed Afternoon]`
+=>
+`[{John, Wed Morning}, {Jane, Wed Afternoon}]`

+Of course, validations of the business rules need to occur when adding new weekly schedules, considering the previous one/s.

+*NOTE that the above validations aren't implemented in the current version*

+* `Pros`: simplicity, ease of implementation
+* `Cons`: not very flexible with business rules change

+#### Second Approach

+Another, more complex approach, is to generate valid work patterns for the desired period and then assign them to people, making sure the whole timetable is covered.

+Example for a 2-day period, 2 shifts, 4 employees:

+`patterns:`

+`[{0, 1}, {1, 0}]`
+x
+`[Mon, Tue]`
+x
+`[Morning, Afternoon]`
+=>
+`[[0, {Tue, Morning}], [0, {Tue, Afternoon}], [{Mon, Morning}, 0], [{Mon, Afternoon}, 0]]`

+`schedules:`

+`patterns`
+x
+`[John, Jane, Jim, Jack]`
+=>
+`[{John, Tue, Morning}, {Jane, Tue, Afternoon}, {Jim, Mon, Morning}, {Jack, Mon, Afternoon}]`

+This example maximizes diversity while minimizing stress on the individual, to keep in line with the one in the first approach.
+It is, however, easy to see how flexibility can be achieved by just varying the day on/off patterns.

+Another remark here is that shorther patterns (e.g. 5-day) can be generated and then concatenated into longer ones (e.g. 10-day): `{0, 0, 0, 1, 0}` `o` `{1, 0, 0, 0, 0}` => `{0, 0, 0, 1, 0, 1, 0, 0, 0, 0}`.

+* `Pros`: flexibility
+* `Cons`: more difficult to implement

 ## Setup
 * Clone the repository
 * `cd` into `SupportWheelOfFate.API` and restore the database: